-Born in 1961 in Buenos Aires, Argentina, where he lives, Guillermo Kuitca is one of Latin America’s leading contemporary artists.
-Inspired by the worlds of architecture, theater and cartography, his work has transcended geographical boundaries and has been exhibited extensively around the world.
+Born in 1961 in Buenos Aires, Argentina, where he lives and works, Guillermo Kuitca is one of Latin America’s leading contemporary artists.
+Inspired by the worlds of architecture, theater and cartography, his work transcends geographical boundaries and has been exhibited extensively worldwide.

-Kuitca’s work is in museum collections worldwide, including The Art Institute of Chicago; Albright-Knox Art Gallery, Buffalo; Dallas Museum of Art; Daros Latinamerica Collection, Zurich; Los Angeles County Museum of Art; Fundació La Caixa, Barcelona; Hirshhorn Museum and Sculpture Garden, Washington, DC; MALBA – Colección Costantini, Buenos Aires; Museum of Fine Arts, Boston; The Metropolitan Museum of Art; The Museum of Modern Art, New York; Museum Voorlinden, Netherlands; Museo Nacional Centro de Arte Reina Sofía, Madrid; Stedelijk Museum, Amsterdam; Tate, London; Walker Art Center.
+Kuitca’s work is in museum collections worldwide, including the Art Institute of Chicago; Albright-Knox Art Gallery; Dallas Museum of Art; Daros Latinamerica Collection, Zurich; Los Angeles County Museum of Art; Fundació La Caixa, Barcelona; Hirshhorn Museum and Sculpture Garden; MALBA – Colección Costantini, Buenos Aires; Museum of Fine Arts, Boston; The Metropolitan Museum of Art; The Museum of Modern Art, New York; Museum Voorlinden, Netherlands; Museo Nacional Centro de Arte Reina Sofía, Madrid; Stedelijk Museum, Amsterdam; Tate, London; and Walker Art Center.
 Kuitca had his first solo exhibition at Sperone Westwater in 1993, where he continues to exhibit regularly (1994, 1995, 1997, 1999, 2002, 2005, 2010 and 2014).